 Here's what that looks like in practice at a D1 school where total cost of attendance is $55,000 per year:

-The men's program has dramatically fewer equivalencies to distribute, which compresses individual awards.
+Under roster limits, both men's and women's D1 programs are capped at 10 players — but men's programs at many schools still operate with smaller scholarship budgets than women's.
 A D1 men's tennis player at line 5–6 singles may receive a scholarship that covers less than 20% of cost of attendance — leaving the family responsible for $44,000+ per year at an expensive school.

 The international recruiting factor and what it means for scholarship availability